Phantom-Farmer/Phantom-Farmer/README.md

 ### Hi there 👋

 This is a project/bio page for Joel Mcanulty/Phantom Farmer.

+After years of professional experience in music, cuisine, and screenprinting I decided to try something new and began learning full stack web dev at Nashville Software School.

-There are links to 4 projects and a link to a screenshot of code for each one, as well as a brief description of what I was learning for that particular code block.
+Here are links to 4 projects and a link to a screenshot of code for each one, as well as a brief description of what I was learning for that particular code block.
+I am currently working on my front end web dev capstone at Nashville Software School and I will be very excited to add a link to it and code screenshots when it is completed.

 [link to my Sorting Hat project](https://github.com/Phantom-Farmer/INDIVIDUAL-PROJECT-sorting-hat)